DTjomsland/t3a1-workbook/README.md

 for (model of models) {
   //Assigns a random element from the makes array to the variable make make = makes[randomIntFromInterval(0,makes.length-1)]
-  //Assigns a random element form the model array to the variable model model = models[randomIntFromInterval(0,makes.length-1)]
+  //Assigns a random element from the model array to the variable model model = models[randomIntFromInterval(0,makes.length-1)]
   //Creates a new instance of the 'Model' class and assigns it to the variable mycar. mycar = new Model(make, model);